gavinhughpalmer/apex-utilities/docs/Logging/Profiler.md

 ---
 # Profiler class

-This is a generic profiling class, where the 2 current externtions are for the Apex transaction limits and the overall org limits
+This is a generic profiling class, which allows implementations to report on certain limits within the environment.

 **Author:** Gavin Palmer